EX2: Adder#

 Create a pull request to complete the exercise.#

-Create a pull request and remember to add the course instructor as assignee and reviewer.
+Create a pull request and remember to add the course instructor as assignee and reviewer if you want the code reviewed.